A topic from the subject of Biochemistry in Chemistry.

 • Fluorimetry: Using fluorescence to detect and quantify fluorescent molecules.

-• Mass spectrometry: Determining the mass-to-charge ratio of molecules to identify and quantify them.
+• Mass spectrometry (MS): Determining the mass-to-charge ratio of molecules to identify and quantify them.
+Often coupled with other techniques like LC-MS or GC-MS.

-• Molecular structure: Determining the three-dimensional structure of molecules using techniques such as X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy.
+• Molecular structure determination: Determining the three-dimensional structure of molecules using techniques such as X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy.

-• Protein expression: Quantifying the expression levels of proteins using techniques such as Western blotting and enzyme-linked immunosorbent assay (ELISA).
+• Protein expression analysis: Quantifying the expression levels of proteins using techniques such as Western blotting and ELISA.
+This is crucial in understanding gene regulation and disease mechanisms.

-• Metabolism: Analyzing the metabolic pathways and dynamics of living organisms using techniques such as metabolic flux analysis and isotope tracing.
+• Metabolic pathway analysis: Analyzing the metabolic pathways and dynamics of living organisms using techniques such as metabolic flux analysis and isotope tracing.
+This helps understand metabolic regulation and identify potential drug targets.

-• Signal transduction: Investigating the molecular mechanisms of signal transduction pathways using techniques such as immunoprecipitation and kinase assays.
+• Signal transduction pathway analysis: Investigating the molecular mechanisms of signal transduction pathways using techniques such as immunoprecipitation and kinase assays.
+This allows the study of cell communication and response to stimuli.

 Quantitative Biochemistry Experiment: Determining Protein Concentration Using the Bradford Assay